Matt-Ballard/Excursion/README.md

-# excursion
+# Excursion

-Just a project for a web design course
+Practice making a simple responsive view for mobile devices